gitlabhq/gitlabhq/doc/user/instance_statistics/user_cohorts.md

 How do we measure the activity of users?
 GitLab considers a user active if:

-* the user signs in
+- The user signs in.
-* the user has Git activity (whether push or pull).
+- The user has Git activity (whether push or pull).